LiYangWang95/liyangwang95.github.io/projects/CloViTo.md

 # Cloud-Native Sleep Data Visualization Tool

 The project “Cloud Native Sleep Data Visualization Tool” is a training project involving the Software Technology PDEng Program of TU/e and Onera Health.
-The project’s goal is to develop a visualization tool for medical workers to examine the EEG signals recorded when the patients were sleeping; this tool will play a significant role in assisting analyzing  the analysis of the sleeping patterns by simplifying the EEG signals, and convert the signals into readable forms.
+The project’s goal is to develop a visualization tool for EEG signals.
 &nbsp;
 Within the project I played the rols as **Engineer/ Designer** in the frontend team.
-The team was responsible for designing and implementing all the following features:
-> a) Be able to receive raw data from local devices/end users
-b) Be able to extract and convert raw data into plottable files
-c) Be able to display a chart the user can interact with by allowing the user
->> i) to zoom in/out
-ii) to scroll horizontally/vertically through the chart(panning)
-iii) to make marks/annotations
 &nbsp;

 ## Personal Contributions